 Short on time?
 Skip to the plain English summary.

 The concept of ‘brand’ is not a new one.
 Virtually every person you meet will have some awareness of what corporate branding is.
 Marketers and C-suite executives understand that a good brand underpins the success of their company.
-Burgeoning business owners know it is an important part of their marketing (although how it relates to actual sales is somewhat fuzzy).
+Small business owners know it is an important part of their marketing (although how it relates to actual sales is somewhat fuzzy).
 Laypeople understand it as a collection of tangibles – colours, logos and styles.

 All those understandings are correct.
 A brand does involve physical markers, and it is instrumental to successful marketing, but it is also more than that.
 It’s a crucial piece of the entity that is a business, an intangible asset that is difficult to evaluate but still indisputably critical.

 In this article, we will examine exactly what a brand is, as well as what it is not, and we will explore how a corporate brand interacts with other facets of marketing.